 SUBMITTING TO SLICE

 Please note, we are unable to accept any submissions sent to us via email or post.
 The maximum word count for submissions is 5,000 words.
+You may submit up to: 5 poems, 2 stories, 5 flash fiction pieces, and 2 essays.
+Please only submit once per reading period.
+Multiple submissions in the same genre will not be read.
 Simultaneous submissions are acceptable as long as we’re notified immediately if the work is selected for publication elsewhere.
 All work should be previously unpublished.
-Please allow up to three months for us to reply to your submission.
+Please allow up to four months after the end of the reading period for us to reply to your submission.

 VISUAL ART SUBMISSIONS